Causes, Symptoms and Treatments of Gum Disease in Dogs

 While cleaning, flossing, and brushing can help the early stages of gum disease, only one method is used for late-stage gum disease.
 At this point, a dog's tooth is almost entirely rotten.
 The only way to save the rest of your dog's teeth is to remove the infected tooth.
 A vet can do this by removing the tooth and cleaning out the rot.

 Gum disease can ravage your dog.
-Start tracking their oral health today.
+It's never too late to start taking better care of their oral health - so start today!

 Free Shipping on Orders Over $49 USFree shipping when you order an additional XXYou Have Qualified for Free ShippingFree Shipping on Orders Above $49 USAYou Have Achieved Free ShippingGet Free Shipping if all items total over $xFree Shipping on Orders Above $49 USAYou Have Achieved Free ShippingFree shipping when you order over XXou Have Qualified for Free Shipping